 The Dallas Cowboys, the league’s most polarizing team by a mile.
 Every move they make is overanalyzed and critiqued.
 So, when you hear the national media rave about something the Cowboys do, you know it was exceptionally good.
-And by golly, this draft class has to be the possibility of being one of the best in franchise history, full or cornerstone players.
+And by golly, this Cowboys draft class has to be the possibility of being one of the best in franchise history, full or cornerstone players.
 Here are my opinions of each pick and how they factor into America’s team.

 1.17- CeeDee Lamb, WR Oklahoma

-The best pick of the entire draft, regardless of any team, was Lamb.
+The best pick of the Cowboys draft and maybe the entire draft, regardless of any team, was Lamb.
 Lamb is easily the third-best receiver, maybe even second, right off the bat.
 The Cowboys were figured to target a receiver at some point as their current options for a third/slot receiver was Noah Brown, Devin Smith, and Cedrick Wilson, who combined for fifteen catches last season.
 Not ideal.
 While Lamb has a long and lanky frame and average speed, his footwork, body control, and hands make him an elite prospect.
 His college numbers were inflated due to being in a pass-first offense and in a conference with weak defenses that played mostly soft zone (I mean seriously if anyone played defense in the Big 12 they would be a contender), but anyone who’s watched football can tell that Lamb is bound for success at the next level.
 A reason why he dropped possibly is that he didn’t face much press coverage in college and when he did, he struggled.
 However because he’s on a team with two established starters, he will wreak havoc in the slot, where he won’t have to deal with much press coverage.
 New wide receivers coach, Adam Henry, helped develop Odell Beckam, Jr. and Jarvis Landry, so he knows what it takes to teach young receivers the nuances of the craft.
 Add that in with Mike McCarthy’s play-calling, which tends to favor a pass-first approach, Lamb will be one of the better slot receivers this season.
 When you have a quarterback like Dak Prescott, who’s due for a big contract, you need to find ways to make his life as easy as possible.
 And because Dak will soon be the highest-paid quarterback in the league, it will make it tough to pay both Amari Cooper and Michael Gallup.
 Both are at a contractual crossroads after the 2021 season, with Gallup being a free agent and Cooper being able to get cut with minimal cap damage.
 The emergence of Lamb would make it easy for the Cowboys to let one of the two go and still maintain an elite receiving group.

 2.51- Trevon Diggs, CB Alabama